-This Instant Pot Jambalaya uses chicken andouille sausage and a homemade Cajun seasoning to give the traditional New Orleans favorite a healthy twist!
+This Instant Pot Jambalaya uses chicken andouille sausage, chicken thighs, shrimp, and a homemade Cajun seasoning to give the traditional New Orleans favorite a healthy twist!
 This post contains affiliate links for products I am obsessed with.

 Confession #142: I never thought this recipe was going see the light of day…at least on this blog.
 After making and loving my Instant Pot Brown Rice and Sausage Stuffing, I’ve wanted to do an Instant Pot Jambalaya that’s healthy and FIX approved.

 But this recipe was trickier.
 First, I had the hardest time finding a clean, low enough sodium andouille chicken sausage that tasted like the real thing.
 I finally found this one by Brat Hans at Whole Foods, as well as one by Johnsonville.
 There is another one by Al Fresco, but I couldn’t find it and I wasn’t a huge fan of the Trader Joe’s version.

 Once I started working with the sausage, I realized very quickly that precooked sausage does NOT do well in Instant Pot for longer than a few minutes…at least for dishes like this where we are cooking rice along with the meat.
 If I wasn’t writing a food blog, I probably would have used raw spicy Italian sausage removed from the casing and called it a day.
 But using Italian sausage in Jambalaya in the food blog world would NOT fly, so I decided to sauté the sausage first, then I removed it from the pot and cooked the shrimp.
 (Just an FYI – you want to grab some spicy Italian sausage for this dish – you will get NO judgment from me! #igetyou)